feralhosting/feralhosting.github.io/Software/Ghost Blogging Platform/readme.md

 npm start
 ~~~

-Now once it has loaded  you will see somethng like this:
+Now once it has loaded  you will see something like this:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Ghost%20Blogging%20Platform/1.png)